Ildiar25/dephokey/README.md

 # Dephokey — PasswordManager v.1.0.0

 Dephokey — PasswordManager v.1.0.0 is an application that stores sensitive data under an encryption key within its own database.
-Avoids connecting to third-party servers, keeping all data and its credentials under user's control, thus respecting their privacy.
+It avoids connecting to third-party servers, keeping all data and its credentials under the user's control, thus respecting their privacy.

 ---